This story was reprinted by permission from Adventures of a Lifetime

 “The word is vectēvs,” she says with a smile.

 I try to say it, but the word is awkward on my tongue, heavy with lost years and family history.

 “It’s OK,” she smiles.
 “Try again.”

 “Vectēvs,” I say again, picturing the man whose legacy I have felt here in Riga.

 It is the Latvian word for grandfather.

-Janna Graber is an American travel journalist, editor and TV producer who has covered travel in more than 38 countries.
+Author Bio: Janna Graber is an American travel journalist, editor and producer who has covered travel in more than 38 countries.
 She fell in love with exploring other countries and cultures while studying abroad in Austria, and has been hooked ever since.
 She is the managing editor at GoWorldTravel.com, and has written for Parade, Reader’s Digest, Outside, Chicago Tribune and many more.
 Read more of her work at jannagraber.com or follow her on Twitter @AColoradoGirl.